Textualize/textual/docs/guide/input.md

     ```{.textual path="docs/examples/guide/input/key01.py", press="T,e,x,t,u,a,l,!,_"}
     ```

-When you press a key, the app will receive the associated event and write it to a [TextLog](../widgets/text_log.md) widget.
+When you press a key, the app will receive the event and write it to a [TextLog](../widgets/text_log.md) widget.
 Try pressing a few keys to see what happens.

 !!! tip